DJ Chus

-DJ Chus (born Jesús López Esteban, 1971 in Madrid, Spain) is an electronic music producer, remixer and DJ.
+DJ Chus (born Jesús López Esteban, 1971 in Madrid, Spain) is a Spanish electronic music producer, remixer and DJ.
 He works mainly in house music.

 Biography

 Chus began DJing at the age of 16.
 In 1994, he opened Teatro Kapital, and was also one of the residents in Algarve's Kadoc disco.

 After years of producing house and trance music under a variety of names, DJ Chus, along with fellow DJ and producer Pablo Ceballos and manager Carlos Caliço, founded the Stereo Productions record label in 2001.
 DJ Chus usually collaborates with Pablo Ceballos on progressive house releases, and with David Penn on garage house tracks.